OAuth 2.0 client authentication

 }

-If the secret has already expired or the Connect2id server is configured to always update the secret on a client update (the default setting) the refresh_client_secret field can be omitted.
+If the existing secret has already expired, or the Connect2id server is configured to always refresh the secret on client update (the default setting), the refresh_client_secret field can be omitted.

-The old secret will remain usable for another 30 minutes, so that the client software can switch to the new one without experiencing client authentication failures during the rollover.
+After a secret refresh, the previous secret remains valid for 30 minutes, allowing the client application to switch to the new secret without experiencing authentication failures during the rollover period.

 7.2 Private key update and rollover